 The IRS identifies and disqualifies “hobby farms” when giving tax breaks earmarked for small-farm owners.
 Hobby farms have been claimed as tax shelters by wealthy people looking to avoid paying taxes on pastoral spreads, horse shelters, and ranches maintained exclusively for leisure and enjoyment.
 A true small farm is a full-time businesses.
 Section 183 of the U.S. tax code explains the ins and outs of tax allowances for hobby farms.

 Even if you declare a variety of income sources when preparing taxes for your small farm, you must show enough income to prove that you’re running a business that offsets tax breaks.
 That said, to avoid an audit, you must also prove that you’re not a hobby farm.
 Typically, hobby farms show profits year after year; this is rarely the case with small farm businesses, many of which are happy to break even.

 Offset the aforementioned revenues by posting on your tax return typical small-farm expenses and assets, such as farm machinery purchases, operational costs, vehicle purchases and maintenance, advertising or other marketing associated with products your small farm produces, chemicals, feed, fertilizer, pesticides, salaries and benefits.

 Additional Tax Breaks

 While land can’t be depreciated, if you happen to own a vineyard, the IRS offers an “appellation” tax credit to reduce the amount of taxes paid by growers in a calendar year.
-You can also get tax breaks for soil and water conservation if your small farm uses ecological methods and techniques to rehabilitate land and/or recycle water -- as long as you have receipts to back up your claims.
+You can also get tax breaks for soil and water conservation if your small farm uses ecological methods and techniques to rehabilitate land and/or recycle water – as long as you have receipts to back up your claims.

-While most small-business owners complete Schedule 1040, 1040a or 1040EZ, farmers use Schedule 1040F to detail the year’s profits and losses, says analyst Rich Schell, writing for Hobby Farms.com.
+Prior to the 2018 tax year, most small-business owners had to complete IRS Forms 1040, 1040a or 1040EZ, but now there is a new, redesigned IRS Form 1040 that streamlines the aforementioned into a single form.
+However, farmers will still use Schedule F to detail the year’s profits and losses, says analyst Rich Schell, writing for HobbyFarms.com.
 While Schedule C is often employed to record non-farm-related declarations, a small farmer can use this schedule to seek tax breaks for expenses associated with consultants, laborers, veterinarians, and advisory services required to plant and harvest crops or to maintain the health and well being of farm animals.